scottgriv/PRG-Personal-Repository-Guidelines/README.md

 ## 2. Guidelines

-Below are the guidelines for repository `README`'s, files, and overall structure.
+Below are the guidelines for repository `READMEs`, files, and overall structure.
 This applies to **ALL** tiers.

 ### README Guidelines